About

 Biography

-Margherita Landi is a choreographer, videomaker, and anthropologist.
-Agnese Lanza is a choreographer and dancer.
+Margherita Landi is a choreographer, videomaker, digital artist and anthropologist.
+Agnese Lanza is a choreographer, dancer, community artist.

 In 2019, they presented their first project, “Tu-Torial,” where they explored the relationship between the body and the screen through a reflection on cinema using Virtual Reality.